jykim-rd/final-project-btry6020-2025/README.md

 ## Modeling Approach
 Two linear regression models were developed and evaluated:
 * Untransformed model: optimized for predictive accuracy
-* Transformed model: optimized for meeting all assumptions of linear regression
+* Transformed model: optimized for meeting all assumptions of linear regression and valid inference

 ## How to View Results
 Results are documented in the full final_projecy.rmd file or final_project.htlml gile under the "Results" section.
 Results are summarized and interpreted under the "Discussion" and "Conclusion" sections.